AlexSmarandache15/A-simple-Battleship-game/README.md

 b) sequentially, in which alternately, one player places his ships and the other tries to sink them.<br /> <br />

 The commands allowed in the game are:<br />
-- Like - place a ship on the game board<br />
+- Place - place a ship on the game board<br />
 - Rotate - rotates the ship<br />
 - Remove - removes a ship from the game board<br />
 - Play - the command to start the game<br />